-For travellers, there’s a lot to like about Cambodia.
-Great beaches and seafood on the south coast, beautiful colonial architecture of Phnom Penh, the jaw-dropping temple complexes of Angkor Wat, and much more.
+For travelers, there’s a lot to like about Cambodia.
+Laid-back islands and great seafood on the south coast, beautiful colonial architecture in Phnom Penh, the jaw-dropping temple complexes of Angkor Wat, and much more.

 It’s often overlooked by visitors to the region, especially anywhere outside Siem Reap and Angkor, but the country deserves far more time and attention than that.

 If you’re planning to stay connected while you’re there, the news is good.
 It wasn’t so long ago that tourists couldn’t even buy a local SIM, but that’s all changed in recent years.